 - Forex trading is the same as forex exchange at the airport and so on.
 The law must.

 - There needs to be a margin.

 - There are no elements of usury and gambling allowed.
 What kind of gambling?
 You’re signed in not based on the analysis.

 - Not entering based on gambling, but with knowledge such as technical analysis and fundamental analysis for trading.

 The conditions for forex trading are allowed there are 3;

 - Hit the spot, can not be delayed.

 - Do not use leverage, hit full margin.

 - Pair with currency only, can not be other than currency.

-There are 3 conditions, you can already trade forex according to my acquaintance Ustaz.
+There are 3 conditions for forex law in Islam, you can already trade forex according to my acquaintance Ustaz.
 But you have to find a broker who offers all this.
 I also do not explore the brokers involved and brokers that allow all this because for now I am more comfortable trading Futures Crude Palm Oil because it is halal and approved by the shariah panel of the Malaysian Securities Commission.